ramsgoli/LaNav/README.md

 *Disclaimer: I am not responsible if you actually follow directions outputted by this program and cause mass chaos throughout LA.
 Use Google Maps if you really need to*

-This program was developed during the Winter Quarter of 2017 at UCLA.
+This program was developed as a final project for CS32 during the Winter Quarter of 2017 at UCLA.

 ### Usage
+*Note: make file coming soon*
 clone this repo somewhere on your local machine
 ```sh
 $ make